ZEISS Lens Wipes and Cleaning Solutions

 The ZEISS range of cleaning solutions includes specialised, easy-to-use cleaning wipes and sprays.
 These solutions effectively clean and remove germs, dirt and impurities from lenses.
 ZEISS pre-moistened lens wipes have been specifically developed for the gentle and effective cleaning of glass and plastic lenses.
 These hygiene must-haves are particularly effective for use on high-quality, coated precision lenses.

-ZEISS AntiFOG Kit
+ZEISS AntiFOG Kit and Wipes

 Stand out with ensuring your customers’ lenses can stay fog free.